MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/04-vector-search.md

 To support your AI copilot, you need access to the following Azure resources for this lab:

-- v-Core-based Azure Cosmos DB for MongoDB account
+- vCore-based Azure Cosmos DB for MongoDB account
 - Azure OpenAI account, including deployments for embeddings and completions

 You can create these resources via the *Azure portal* or use the ***create-azure-resources.ps1*** PowerShell script with the ***.env** file.
 Don't use existing production resources for this lab or any lab.